Macromedia: Lawsuits

 On August 22, 1997, stockholders filed a class-action lawsuit in the California Superior Court in San Francisco, accusing Macromedia of misleading stockholders on the company's product success and financial health.
 A similar suit had been filed a month earlier.
 The class-action suit was dismissed by a federal judge on May 19, 1998.

 On August 10, 2000, Adobe claimed that Macromedia violated two of its patents on tabbed palettes.
 Macromedia countered with a claim that Adobe infringed on Macromedia's patents for a draw-based editor for Web pages and a hierarchical structure editor for Web sites.
 In July 2002, Adobe and Macromedia reached an agreement that settled all claims in this series of patent suits.
-Eventually, Adobe acquired Macromedia 3 years later.